viper-010/Python_YT/12-Strings-Slicing/12-Strings-Slicing_tutorial.md

 i
 ```

-Note: This method of specifying the start and end index to specify a part of a string is called slicing.
+Note: This method of specifying the start and end index to specify a part of a string is called **slicing**.

 ---